Fort Zeelandia (Guyana): History

 Construction of the fort commenced in 1740 and, with the labour of enslaved Africans, the structure was completed in 1743.
 Brick was baked on the spot and mortar and trass were imported from Barbados and the Netherlands.
 However, the entire complex was completed in 1749, since construction was delayed as a result of the shortage of building materials and labour.
 The completed structure was then christened Fort Zeelandia, after the County of Zeeland in the Netherlands, from which many of the original settlers had originated.

 The Lozenge shaped design of the fort, submitted by Storm van 's Gravesande, is similar to other forts constructed in West Africa during that period.
 Fort Zeelandia consisted of a redoubt of fifty square feet, with walls thick enough to endure the heaviest ordnance.
 There were two stories; the lower served as a warehouse for provisions and a safe powder house whilst the upper floor housed the soldiers, with a room for the non commissioned officers.
 Twenty gunports, each holding a 2 or 3-pounder gun, were found on each storey.

 By 1781, during the Fourth Anglo-Dutch War, the fort was no longer in a fit state to be of any use.
 When some six British privateers arrived in late February 1781, the Council at Essequibo instructed Captain Severyn, the commander of the fort, that if the British sailed towards the colony, he was to fire a blank shot.
 If that did not cause them to stop, he was to fire a pro-forma shot and surrender.
 The privateers captured 16 Dutch vessels and sailed away.
-A few days later, two British sloops-of-war, and HMS Surprize, that Admiral Lord Rodney had sent appeared at Demerara and Essequibo and accepted their surrender.
+A few days later, two British sloops-of-war, and HMS Surprise, that Admiral Lord Rodney had sent appeared at Demerara and Essequibo and accepted their surrender.

 The British takeover was short-lived, as the French occupied the island in the following year.
 The Dutch regained control of the fort two years later and, by 1796, the fort went into a long period of decline, as attention shifted towards the colony of Demerara.